Linguistics (BA/BS) Contact Information

 LING 302 Introduction to Linguistic Behavior 4

-Second term of first-year second-language sequence 4-5
+Second term of 1st-year second-language sequence 4-5

 Credits 16-17